-The StreamNet subprojects in the state agencies and tribes all contributed to development or improvement of their organizations' data storage systems in 2020.
-Focus continued to be on increasing the speed and efficiency of data conversion to the regional standard StreamNet DES, and then submission to the StreamNet database.
-The long-term goal is to develop the capacity for the agencies and tribes to host data in the regional standard and share them via web services and/or to transfer data to StreamNet via web services.
+StreamNet continued to coordinate within partner state agencies and the Colville Tribe as they improve and expand their systems to support broader regional data sharing.
+The StreamNet subprojects in the state agencies and the Colville Tribe all contributed to development or improvement of their organizations' data storage systems in 2021.
+StreamNet-funded data stewards provide significant technical database and data transfer support services to state fish and wildlife agencies.
+This includes database system development, data translation, serving external data requests, and data capture routine development.
+The focus this calendar year continued to be on increasing the speed and efficiency of data conversion to the regional standard StreamNet DES, and then submission of data and related GIS information to StreamNet.
 Because each partner uses different approaches to their data management, actions taken by the subprojects differ accordingly.